Fresh Fun Flavor

 Home » Recipes

-Creamy Southwestern Vegan Chili (30 minute meal)
+Creamy Southwest Chili (30 minute meal)

-Jump to Recipe·Print Recipe
+↓ Jump to Recipe

-Hearty, satisfying, and completely customizable-perfect for feeding a hungry family without spending hours in the kitchen.
+Hearty, satisfying, and completely customizable.
+Perfect for feeding a hungry family without spending hours in the kitchen.
 Packed with Plant-Based protein to keep everyone full...at least until dessert!

 Plus, the topping possibilities are endless: green chilis, fresh tomatoes, vegan sour cream, diced avocado, a yummy plant based cheese, or, if you're feeding a crowd, grab some chips for dipping to make this chili go even further.